 As profiled on the BBC, the Falmouth Spring Festival is a a wonderful early season celebration of coast, community and culture.
 The festival brings an explosion of colour, life and activity to the town.
 Events include Paint the Town Yellow Day and the Spring Flower Festival.
 We also have a range of games and fitness events together with the Folk and Cider Festival.

 This fantastic ten day festival is a not-for-profit community festival which encompasses over 150 events varying from music and drama, the arts and heritage to gig racing, swimming, walking and lots more.
 All the action takes place in Falmouth, Truro and around the Roseland Peninsula where there are a wide range of events to take part in.

-Falmouth Sea Shanty Festival is one of the biggest maritime music concerts in Europe!
+Falmouth Sea Shanty Festival is one of the biggest maritime music festivals in Europe!
 The town will be filled with music, singing and infused with a great community spirit.
 The Falmouth International Sea Shanty Festival is held at multiple venues throughout the town with main stages being Seasalt Stage on Custom House Quay, Skinners Stage on Events Square and Seven Stars Stage on The Moor.

 The ZestiFAL Festival will showcase a whole range of different activities inviting the public to have a go.
 There will be a wide range of activities available for people of all ages and abilities to take part in.
 This is an opportunity to try something new including pilates, zumba, tennis, archery, triathlon, climbing, cricket, hockey, swimming or nordic walking.
 The towns open spaces from The Moor and Events Square, to Kimberley Park and Gyllyngvase Beach, will be transformed so as to provide wonderful venues for all the fun.